BhanuGuragain0/Phishing-Ditection-Using-Maching-learning/README.md

     --num_emails: Number of emails to generate.
     --file_path: Path to save the generated CSV file.

-Training the Model and Checking Emails
+Training the Model and Checking Emails:

-Check emails for phishing:

-    python email_checker.py
+    `python email_checker.py`

 Follow the prompts to enter email texts and check if they are phishing or not.
 Configuration